novix-sa/Pyplan/docs/Quick Start.md

 ![Pandas Wizards](http://img.pyplan.org/Quick_start_wizards.png)

 ### **Index**
 The Index element creates a Pandas index.
-An index is used for defining dimensions of DayaArr
+An index is used for defining dimensions of DayaArrays and Dataframes.
+They are important to be explicitly defined as this for two reasons:
+First, it help homogenize Dimension domains.

+Its importance comes from

 ### **Module**
 Modules are ment to contain group of nodes in a way to organize large models.